16 Challenges of Dating in Your 50s—and How to Overcome Them

 In your 50s, you might feel like you've been out of the game for too long to even know how to play.
 And that insecurity can make you feel like giving up on a new relationship before you even really give it a chance.

-"Loss of familiarity or being 'out of practice' can lead to poor choices or habits, and consequently, disappointment," says Carissa Coulston, PhD, a clinical psychologist and relationship writer for The Eternity Rose.
+"Loss of familiarity or being 'out of practice' can lead to poor choices or habits, and consequently, disappointment," say experts at The Eternity Rose.

-"It can be tempting to give up on over-50s dating if you have a disastrous first date," Coulston notes.
+"It can be tempting to give up on over-50s dating if you have a disastrous first date," they note.
 "However, 'disastrous' first dates do not always mean that there is no potential in a relationship forming.
 First dates can go poorly for a number of reasons; anxiety is a very common one."

 You put a ton of pressure on yourself.